cpcdoy/spell-checker/README.md

 make
 ```

+## Dependencies

+Boost 1.58.0 is used and its serialization module, to enable seamless serialiaztion of any data structure.

 ## Design

 The compiler was originally designed using a Directed Acyclic Word Graph (DAWG or MA-FSA), but the algorithm was found to use too much memory (> 1Go) and we had trouble merging some nodes.